cidneyhamilton/cidney.org/_posts/2025-07-28-site-update.md

 ---

 Just realizing that 2025 posts weren't being linked to on the [blog index](/blog).
 Fixed.
 I need to deal with tags and permalinks someday soon.
-Maybe it'd be easier to get rid of Jekyll and just do the simplest static site possbile.
+Maybe it'd be easier to get rid of Jekyll and just do the simplest static site possible.
 But whenever I look into this, I never get anywhere.
 Jekyll works, and gives me an excuse to use Ruby.

 Maintaining an indie website is *exhausting* with all the various crawlers.
 I need to get more involved in the indieweb community.
 Have a number of blog posts I'm behind on.
 But very tired.
 Mourning a friend's death, returning to New York to see my father, and trying to figure out how to survive under the current world, have all been a lot.